 Is your profit figure lying to you?
 Allocating costs for your business's accounts

-When you’re thinking about which business costs to include in your profit and loss account and gross and net profit margin calculations, are you allocating your costs correctly?
+When you’re thinking about which business costs to include in your profit and loss account and gross and net profit margin, are you allocating your costs correctly?